-To file a police report for lost or stolen items in Madrid, you may do so online or request assistance from the Office of Student Life.
-Regardless of how you file a police report, let the Student Life office know what happened.
+To file a police report for lost or stolen items in Madrid, you may do so online or request assistance from the Student Life staff.
+Regardless of how you file a police report, let the Student Life Office know what happened.

 If you plan on spending the weekend away from Madrid, you’re required to fill out this form.
 We’ll only access the information in case of emergencies.